 A couple of years ago I started "A Christmas Craft With Jill" (well, that's what the children call it anyway).
-Each year in late November/early December I organize a Christmas craft and invite some of the children in my neighbourhood to take part.
+Each year in late November/early December I organize a Christmas craft and invite some of the children in my neighborhood to take part.

-The first year, we completed a meaningful felt craft.
+In the first year, we completed a meaningful felt craft.
 Last year, I helped them sew a stocking and this year they made handmade cards.

-This years craft needed to be something that didn't require quite so much of my attention with each individual child (like the stockings did).
-I wanted the craft to be something that they could give to their parents, family and friends.
+This year's craft needed to be something that didn't require quite so much of my attention with each individual child (like the stockings did).
+I wanted the craft to be something that they could give to their parents, family, and friends.
 I wanted the craft to be structured yet still flexible enough for them to express their own creativity.

-With Christmas music playing in the background, there were 9 children, ranging from ages 4 to 13, crowded around my dining room table making cards for their Mommy's, Daddy's, Sisters, (I heard "Don't look over here!" on more than one occassion), Grandparents, Aunts and Uncles and Santa.
+With Christmas music playing in the background, there were 9 children, ranging from ages 4 to 13, crowded around my dining room table making cards for their Mommy's, Daddy's, Sisters, (I heard "Don't look over here!" on more than one occasion), Grandparents, Aunts and Uncles and Santa.

-Quite often the kids would complement their friends work or proudly show off a card that they had just completed.
+Quite often the kids would complement their friends' work or proudly show off a card that they had just completed.

 The kids all know me very well and know that I do not like to see things go to waste.
-The children did an amazing job at using the supplies in a respectful manner.
+The children did an amazing job of using the supplies in a respectful manner.
 There was next to no waste.
 Whatever paper was cut was used.
 Whatever ribbon was cut was used.
-There was purpose behind the choices that they made.
+There was a purpose behind the choices that they made.
 They didn't just use the supplies because they were there and because they could.
 I was proud of their awareness of their decisions!

 The cards turned out really well.